-A number of the College's employees are members of the Greater Manchester Local Government Pension Scheme (LGPS).
+A number of the College's employees are members of the Greater Manchester Local Government Pension Scheme (GMPF).

 It is possible to identify the College's share of the assets and liabilities within this scheme, therefore the net defined benefit pension liability is recognised within these accounts.
-Details of the College's share of the net deficit within the LGPS is shown in note 23.
-The calculation of this net liability is based upon an estimation by the scheme's actuary, Hymans Robertson, of the future pension costs and returns on scheme assets, which must then be discounted to the present value using an appropriate discount rate.
+Details of the College's net liability in the GMPF as analysed in no 23.
+The calculation of this net liability is based upon an estimation by the scheme's actuary, Hymans Robertson, of the present value of the estimated future liabilities and scheme assets at 31 July 2021. using an appropriate discount rate.
 The various actuarial assumptions adopted by the scheme actuary have a material effect on the value of the net liability recognised in the College's financial statements, insofar as this value is highly sensitive to small changes in the discount rate, inflation and other assumptions.
 The assumptions adopted therefore represent an area of significant estimation uncertainty within the College's accounts.
 The Board of Governors is satisfied that the assumptions adopted by the scheme actuary are reasonable.

 FRS 102 makes the distinction between a Group Plan and a multi-employer scheme.
 A Group Plan consists of a collection of entities under common control typically with a sponsoring employer.
-A multi-employer scheme is a scheme for entities not under common control and represents (typically) an industry-wide scheme, such as that provided by USS.
-In the case of USS, it is not possible to identify the assets and liabilities associated with the College's members due to the mutual nature of the scheme, and this scheme is therefore accounted for as a defined contribution retirement scheme
+A multi-employer scheme is a scheme for entities not under common control and represents (typically) an industry-wide scheme, such as that provided by Universities Superannuation Scheme (USS).
+In the case of USS, it is not possible to identify the assets and liabilities associated with the College's members due to the mutual nature of the scheme, and this scheme is therefore accounted for as a defined contribution retirement scheme.